 M.V.
 Sarawak camping area

 All camping areas within Inskip Peninsula Recreation Area require a camping permit and fees apply.

 - Reserving or roping off areas is not permitted.

 - If you cannot book online, see camping bookings for other options.

-- Always check conditions just before heading off.
+- Always check conditions (PDF, 821K) just before heading off.

 - Read things to know before you go.

 - Find out more about camping in Inskip Peninsula Recreation Area.